 The most competitive proposals will depend upon a variety of factors, including:

-- The characteristics of the public space where the free concert series is to be presented—preference will be given to spaces that are easily accessible to a range of socioeconomic groups.
+- The characteristics of the public space where the free concert series is to be presented—preference will be given to spaces that are easily accessible to a range of demographic groups.

 - A programming philosophy that is inclusive, family-friendly and represents a wide range of music genres.

 - A proven track record of presenting professional quality concerts or community events, or partnering with an individual or organization that has done so.

-An online public voting process in November determined the Top 25 finalists.
-The Levitt Foundation reviewed the Top 25 proposals and 15 winners were announced on December 18, 2018.
+An online public voting process determines the Top 25 finalists.
+The Levitt Foundation then reviews the Top 25 proposals and selects the grant recipients.

 - Applicant must be a U.S.-based 501(c)(3) nonprofit organization.